1902wutip/Dog-Game/README.md

 7. Acceleration and velocity in different directions are added in vector form, as if they are in the real physical world.

+8. The dog will lose all its horizontal velocity if it collides with the walls.

+9. The obstacle will be bounced back if it collides with the walls.

+10. The obstacle has a small probability to change its velocity at any moment.

-8. You will get level up every 30 seconds before being hit by the obstacle.
+11. You will get level up every 30 seconds before being hit by the obstacle.

-9. Once the obstacle hits the dog, you lose the game.
+12. Once the obstacle hits the dog, you lose the game.